berkeley-bioinf-consulting/uditas/README.md

 If the input data is already demultiplexed and missing UMIs, there is a utilty script that will preprocess the data so that it can be run by `uditas`.

-`python /inst/uditas_utils.py preprocess /path/to/input/fastq /path/to/uditas/output`
+`python /inst/uditas_utils.py preprocess sample_info.csv /path/to/input/fastq /path/to/uditas/output`

 The sample_info.csv file must be present in the output directory.
 The script looks for sample fastq files by concatenating the `Sample` column in the sample_info file with `_R[12]_001.fastq.gz`.
 It will then create the directory structure and copy fq files from the input directory to the output.
 It will also create umi files with a unique umi per read pair.

 The resulting data can be processed by using the `-skip_demultiplexing 1` option.

+If the files are already trimmed, an optional `--make-cutadapt` argument to the preprocessing script will copy them to the cut adapt directory that UDiTaS expects.
+Use the `-skip_trimming 1` option in this case.